 Director:Hiromi Tsuchiya Dollase;

-Participating Faculty: Christopher Bjork (Education), Amy Chin (American Studies and Asian Studies), Sea Hee Choi (Asian Studies), Abigail Coplin (Sociology and Science, Technology and Society), Andrew Davison (Political Science), Hiromi Tsuchiya Dollase (Chinese and Japanese), Wenwei Du (Chinese and Japanese), Sophia Harvey (Film), E.H.
-Rick Jarow (Religion), Martha Kaplan (Anthropology), Haoming Liu (Chinese and Japanese), Yuko Matsubara (Chinese and Japanese), Seungsook Moon (Sociology), Himadeep Muppidi (Political Science), Anne Parries (Chinese and Japanese), Justin Patch (Music), Peipei Qiu (Chinese and Japanese), Wayne Soon (History), Fubing Su (Political Science), Michael Walsha (Religion), Jin Xua (Art), Yu Zhou (Geography).
+Participating Faculty: Christopher Bjork (Education), Amy Chin (American Studies and Asian Studies), Sea Hee Choi (Asian Studies), Abigail Coplin (Sociology and Science, Technology and Society), Andrew Davison (Political Science), Hiromi Tsuchiya Dollase (Chinese and Japanese), Wenwei Duab (Chinese and Japanese), Sophia Harvey (Film), Martha Kaplan (Anthropology), Haoming Liu (Chinese and Japanese), Yuko Matsubara (Chinese and Japanese), Seungsook Moon (Sociology), Himadeep Muppidi (Political Science), Anne Parries (Chinese and Japanese), Justin Patchb (Music), Peipei Qiu (Chinese and Japanese), Ashanti Shih (History), Wayne Soon (History), Fubing Su (Political Science), Michael Walsha (Religion), Jin Xua (Art), Yu Zhou (Geography).

 a On leave 2022/23, first semester